t-harvey/JerryGen/docs/tutorial_part1.md

 </tr>
 <tr class="even">
 <td>stubs</td>
-<td>*on*, off, overwrite</td>
+<td>*preserve*, overwrite</td>
-<td>Controls the creation of the *_stubs files, explained in the next section.
-We default to creating stubs files each time the compiler is invoked, but because the stubs contain human-generated code, we don't overwrite existing stubs files.
-This can be changed with the "overwrite" value, which creates new stubs files on top of any existing stubs files.</td>
+<td>Controls the creation of the *_stubs files, explained in the next
+section.
+We default to preserving any existing stubs files in the package directory, because the stubs contain human-generated code.
+This can be changed with the "overwrite" value, which creates new stubs files, overwriting any existing stubs files.</td>
 </tr>
 <tr class="odd">
 <td>debug_printing</td>